thefinalcutbg/XML-Cpp-Signer-PKCS11/README.md

 ## Setup

-Use the provided MSVC solution or setup the project by yourself by providing the necessary includes and libs.
+Use the provided MS Visual Studio solution or setup the project by yourself.
+Provide the necessary includes and libs.

 ## License